-When it comes to selecting a Melbourne based video production company, we think you should ask: Is the end product excellent?
+When it comes to selecting a video production company, we think you should ask: Is the end product excellent?
 Is the process easy and hopefully fun?
 And, most importantly, is the process and the output exactly what your brand needs?

 We love making content that is perfect for your brand, and above all else, we love making it FOR YOU!
 It’s all about you and your brand.

 We know lots about video production.
-We’ve developed a production method that we think marries the best in production techniques, and ‘hacks’ to make it as easy and efficient for you and your team as possible.
+We’ve developed a production method in-house that we think marries the best in production techniques, and ‘hacks’ to make it as easy and efficient for you and your team as possible.
 We call it the Q4 Production Method.
 It’s simply a way of making refreshingly authentic video content that makes your people and your brand look authentically sensational.